abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

 for giving, for generosity, and for putting forth effort that benefits everyone.
 And we're reminded that generosity is not limited to material things, but includes acts of service, wholesome, skillful, and selfless actions.
-As a result, our work can become a source of wellbeing and happiness.
+As a result, our work can become a source of well-being and happiness.

 In Thai, the word for work also means festival.
 This blurs the